User Experience Designs for the Star Engine.

 • Fixed Strings

-• Created a small pop up window with a filter
+• Created a small pop-up window with a filter for quickly finding the Track you want

 • Provided Favorites